Here's everything you need to know about iiNet Ultra Broadband Fibre-to-the-Building, or FTTB.

 VX220-G2V Modem with a Network Termination Unit (NTU)

-3. Connect the included phone cable from your modem's grey DSL port to the NTU's LINE port.
+4. Use one phone cable to connect your modem’s grey DSL port to your NTU's LINE or LAN port.

-4. Connect the other included phone cable from your NTU's LINE + POWER port to your telephone wall socket.
+5. Use the other phone cable to connect your your NTU's LINE + POWER or G.Fast port to your phone wall socket.

-7. Check the lights on your modem.
-If the Internet light is blue, you can start connecting your devices and get online.
+8. Check the Internet light on your modem.
+If it’s blue, you’re online and you can start connecting your devices.

 VX220-G2V Modem barcode sticker